August 1, 2014

 - When people become sleepy, they care less about doing a good job.
 This will start to show up in small ways as people begin to take short-cuts in their work.
 Short-cuts can lead to quality, production and safety problems if left unchecked.

 - Naps are a great investment.
-A short, 10-15 minute nap can make you alert for the next several hours.
+A short, 10-15 minute nap can make one alert for the next several hours.
 The problem with napping at work is that we don't fall asleep instantly and, we need to deal with sleep inertia - the grogginess we feel after waking.

 - A workforce that starts its day shift at 7:00 am will get about 20 more minutes per night than a workforce that starts its day shift at 6:00 am.